High-Acuity Assisted Living vs. Nursing Homes: Making the Right Choice

 Cost and insurance considerations

-The cost difference is significant: nursing homes typically run $10,000–$12,000+ per month, while high-acuity assisted living averages about half that.
-For payment, Medicare doesn't cover assisted living but may cover short-term rehabilitation in nursing homes.
+The cost difference is significant: nursing homes often exceed $10,000 per month, while high-acuity assisted living typically costs less.
+For payment, Medicare does not cover assisted living but may cover short-term rehabilitation in nursing homes.
 Medicaid can cover nursing home care once savings are depleted, though some assisted living communities accept Medicaid.
 Most families pay out-of-pocket for assisted living, sometimes using long-term care insurance.

 What to consider when choosing between the two